-The Danger JS website however takes the idea a bit further, and the entire colour scheme to be generated at runtime.
+The Danger JS website however takes the idea a bit further, and the entire colour scheme to be generated at build time.
 This page covers a little bit of the details around how that works.

 This site gets built on the GitLab CI runner, controlled mainly by a single Rakefile in the root.
 This Rakefile bootstraps the site, and then pulls down the most recent tweet from @CloudyConway at the time of the build.

-Next the logo is created by taking the image and applying a mask with jimp.
+With the tweet, and it’s image downloaded locally.
+The Danger logo is created by taking the downloaded image and applying a mask with the npm module jimp.

 The site then generates a colour palette from the image.
 The colour palette uses node-vibrant to pick out 2 main colours, and 4 derivatives from the images.
 These 6 colours are then used thoughout the site.

 To simplify the site styling assets, these colours are turned into an scss file, which looks like this:

 $vibrant: ￭#ea1cda; $vibrant-light: ￭#c76fbf; $vibrant-dark: ￭#801a78; $muted: ￭#5c3157; $muted-light: ￭#8e4c87; $muted-dark: ￭#110c10;

 These colours then imported into any other scss file as variables and ensure that everything is consistent.
 The same thing is done with SVG files, I set a custom key colour inside Sketch which I know will be replaced by a theme-fitting colour.